-Florida has a cohabitation statute that was originally intended to terminate alimony if the person receiving payments starts to live with another person in a way that suggests they intend to live like a married couple.
-In practice the statute has become a method to modify alimony rather than terminate it.
+Author’s note by Attorney Howard Iken: Florida has a cohabitation statute that was originally intended to terminate alimony if the person receiving payments starts to live with another person in a way that suggests they intend to live like a married couple.
+In practice, the statute has become a method to modify alimony rather than terminate it.
 There is new legislation that may make the termination process easier.
-But the standard of prove to show there is cohabitation remains difficult.
+But the standard of proof to show there is cohabitation remains difficult.

 Pre-2005 Modification or Termination of Alimony

 A very similar situation prompted Gary Siplin, a Florida state senator from Orlando, to sponsor a change in Florida’s law regarding the modification and termination of alimony in 2005.
 Before this, the law only allowed for the termination of most forms of alimony when either spouse died or when the receiving spouse remarried.
 Modification of an alimony order was only allowed when there was a substantial change in the circumstances of the parties, and doing so was difficult in cases involving cohabitation.